How to check battery health on MacBook and extend its life

 When it comes to Apple MacBook battery replacement, it might be worth paying Apple (or an authorized service center) to do the work and save the risk of seriously damaging your Mac.

-However if you still want to do the Apple MacBook Pro battery replacement yourself, check that you have an old enough MacBook first.
-For battery replacement MacBook Pros and MacBooks from around the 2008–2009 are perfect, as they simply require you to unscrew the bottom and take the battery out.
-However, it’s nearly impossible to replace MacBook Air battery or any new MacBook models.
+However, if you still want to do the Apple MacBook Pro battery replacement yourself, check that you have an old enough MacBook first.
+For battery replacement MacBook Pros and MacBooks from around 2008–2009 are perfect, as they simply require you to unscrew the bottom and take the battery out.
+However, it’s nearly impossible to replace the MacBook Air battery or any new MacBook models.

 How to extend MacBook Air battery life in seconds